 IRB staff holds monthly Protocol Workshops at various campus locations, to provide guidance and hands on assistance with application forms, and on navigating the IRB process.
 See schedule below.
 We hope to see you at one of the help sessions.

 Upcoming Events (click event name to see details)

-The IRB has approved a preliminary policy for the use of social media and mobile technologies in their research with human participants.
-The intent of this preliminary policy is to serve as guidance to map out the evolving ethical considerations for research with new media/technologies, and to help investigators understand the type of information the IRB may need in reviewing research applications.
-We welcome feedback from researchers on any improvements or clarifications we can make in it.
-Please send your comments to email@example.com.
+New policy for the use of social media and mobile technologies in their research with human participants.
+This policy provides guidance on the evolving ethical considerations for research with new media/technologies to help investigators understand the type of information the IRB may need in reviewing research applications.

-Click here for the Guidance for the Use of Social Networking Sites or Mobile Devices for Human Participant Research (also on the IRB Policy page at www.irb.cornell.edu/policy).
+Click here for the Use of Social Networking Sites or Mobile Devices for Human Participant Research (also on the IRB Policy page at www.irb.cornell.edu/policy).

 - Archived Newsletters

 East Hill Office Building